2005 Bulgarian parliamentary election

 Parliamentary elections were held in Bulgaria on 25 June 2005, for the 240 members of the National Assembly.
 According to exit polls, the Socialists had a lead with around 31%, but without a majority, necessitating the creation of a coalition.
 The National Movement for Simeon II, in power before the election, was in second place, with around 21%.
-Following the election, Socialist Party leader Sergei Stanishev became Prime Minister.
+Following the election, Socialist Party leader Sergei Stanishev became prime minister.

-At least 6,000 candidates (from 22 parties) ran for election to the 240 member parliament.
+At least 6,000 candidates from 22 parties ran for election to the 240-member parliament.
 The turnout of 56% was the lowest on record.
 4% of the votes are needed to gain a seat.

 The opposition led the election, but did not gain an outright majority.
 Sergei Stanishev, leader of the socialist party, stated he would attempt to form a governing coalition.
 "We won the confidence of the people ...
 We are ready to form a government ... and we will negotiate with any democratic party," Stanishev said in a press conference.

-In the last five free elections held since 1989, no government has been re-elected—each has had to implement stringent economic and social reforms, since the fall of communism, and has lost popular support as a result.
+In the previous five elections held since 1989, no government has been re-elected—each has had to implement stringent economic and social reforms, since the fall of communism, and lost popular support as a result.

-For a political analysis of the 2005 parliamentary elections see Europe and the Parliamentary Elections in Bulgaria, 25 June 2005 published by the European Parties Elections and Referendums Network.